Agiled

 When to use both platforms together

-Design firms that need design-specific tools (Ivy) and comprehensive business operations (Agiled) can run both.
-Typical split: Ivy for product sourcing, mood boards, 3D planning, purchase orders, and Houzz leads; Agiled for CRM pipelines, HR, payroll, advanced project management, and AI proposals.
+Design firms that need design-specific tools (Houzz Pro) and comprehensive business operations (Agiled) can run both.
+Typical split: Houzz Pro for product sourcing, mood boards, 3D planning, purchase orders, and Houzz leads; Agiled for CRM pipelines, HR, payroll, advanced project management, and AI proposals.
 The combined cost is higher but covers the full business.
-Data lives in two systems — consider integration needs (e.g., syncing contacts, projects) and whether the overhead is justified.
-A 5-person firm might pay Ivy ~$300/month plus Agiled $30–60/month — $330–360 total — versus $600+ for a 10-person Ivy-only setup.
+Data lives in two systems, so consider integration needs (syncing contacts, projects) and whether the overhead is justified.
+A 5-person firm might pay Houzz Pro Essential $389/month plus Agiled $59/month for a $448 total, compared to running Houzz Pro alone at $389/month without CRM depth or HR.
 The hybrid approach works best when design visualization and business operations are equally critical and neither platform alone suffices.

 Expanded user reviews